cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

 > - *Possibilities:* Human-AI Collaboration, Accelerated Productivity, Learning, Creativity, Reasoning, Analysis, and Research.
 > - *Limitations:* Tokens, Context Window, Limited Reasoning, No True Understanding, and Limited Data Access.
 > - *Risks:* Hallucinations, Sycophancy, Bias, Cognitive Overreliance, Data Privacy, Copyright, Academic Integrity, and Plagiarism.
->
-> **Where does AI get data and how can I protect mine?**
->
-> - How does AI collect data?
-> - What data can you share safely?
-> - CES Privacy Principles

 ## Can Artificial Intelligence Keep Its Promises?
-There is a selection of enthusiasts Artificial Intelligence developers and fans that promise this technology will promote political and economic health, and a better future for all.
-Furthermore, they claim individuals will have access to a 24/7 AI agent that will enable individuals to grow personal relationships, career advancement, education, creativity, and fulfillment by enabling them to perform almost any task from their computers.<a id="ref-8"></a><sup>[8](#cite-8)</sup>
+There is a group of enthusiastic developers and fans of GenAI that promise this technology will promote political and economic health, and a better future for all.
+Furthermore, they claim individuals will one day have access to a 24/7 AI agent that will enable individuals to enhance personal relationships, career advancement, education, creativity, and fulfillment by enabling them to perform almost any task from their computers.<a id="ref-8"></a><sup>[8](#cite-8)</sup>

-While these promises might either sound exciting or terrifying, the promises from these AI enthusiasts do not represent the reality of current AI technology.
 AI enthusiasts promise what GenAI might be, but those promises do not describe what GenAI currently is.
-As Copywriters, we are promised an increase in productivity and a decrease in mental drudgery because GenAI chatbots can augment and automate many of our tasks.
-Some believe that Copywriters and other similar roles will be completely replaced, but as it stands, GenAI models have limitations and risks that prevent them from completely replacing the work and effort of Copywriters.
+Copywriters in particular are promised that GenAI will augment and automate their tasks, leading to increased productivity and decreased mental drudgery.
+Some AI enthusiasts believe that Copywriters, and other similar roles, are going to be completely replaced by GenAI.
+Nevertheless, as it stands, GenAI models have limitations and risks that prevent them from completely replacing the work and effort of Copywriters.

+GenAI enthusiasts may argue that the limitations and risks of AI do not demonstrate that Copywriters cannot be replaced, only that GenAI requires human oversight to govern and verify outputs.
+The need for human oversight means that GenAI is not prepared to fulfill the enthusiasts' promises.
+Potentially, AI could be incorporated into a Copywriter's workflow to increase productivity, but that is not equivalent to the Copywriter role itself.

+The purpose of *The AI Copywriting Manual* is to provide Copywriters for BYU-Idaho at University Communications the knowledge and strategies they need to responsibly use GenAI tools effectively, efficiently, and ethically.
+This section provides an introduction to GenAI, exploring its proposed capabilities weighed against its limitations and risks, its development and training processes, and its appropriate use cases for Copywriters.

 ***<p align="center">“A computer can never be held accountable, therefore a computer must never make a management decision.”</p>***
 *<p align="right">– IBM Training Manual, 1979</p>*

-Copywriters can explain decisions, accept responsibility, and learn from experience.
-Copywriters who choose to employ GenAI in their work can overcome its limitations and weaknesses, showcasing its potential use cases in effective, efficient, and ethical ways.

 ## What Is Artificial Intelligence?
 **Artificial Intelligence (AI)** is a popular term that refers to diverse technologies with different functions and purposes.
 It is generally described as technology that is meant to simulate human-like intelligence.
-Generative Artificial Intelligence (GenAI) is a modern adaptation of AI technologies meant to generate human-like creations such as text, code, images, math, videos, or any other form of content.<a id="ref-9"></a><sup>[9](#cite-9)</sup>
+GenAI is a modern adaptation of AI technologies meant to generate human-like creations such as text, code, images, math, videos, or any other form of content.<a id="ref-9"></a><sup>[9](#cite-9)</sup>

-GenAI enthusiasts may argue that the limitations and risks of AI do not demonstrate that Copywriters cannot be replaced, only that GenAI requires human oversight to govern and verify outputs.
-The need for human oversight means that GenAI is not prepared to fulfill the enthusiasts' promises.
-Potentially, AI could be incorporated into a Copywriter's workflow to increase productivity, but that is not equivalent to the Copywriter role itself.

-GenAI's ability to generate text is the primary concern for roles like that of Copywriters.
-While much of the information about AI generated text might apply to other forms of content, Copywriters will focus on primarily on the tasks related to Copywriting that can be replicated by AI.<a id="ref-10"></a><sup>[10](#cite-10)</sup> These tasks can be summarized as:
+While much of the information presented here about AI development, training, and generated content might apply to other forms of content,<a id="ref-10"></a><sup>[10](#cite-10)</sup> this manual focus on primarily on the tasks related to copywriting that can be replicated by GenAi, such as:

 - **Research**
 - **Planning and outlining**